 Cranbrook Community Forest

-The CCF is just east of Cranbrook.
 From forested knolls to small ponds surrounded by grassland, the area is accessible year-round.

 Access North End; Eager Hills is a grassland knoll that once was a fire lookout tower.
 The easy 1.5 km hike is one of Cranbrook's favourite quick walks any time of year.
 The wide trail to the lookout gains 125 m (410 ft.).
 The viewpoint has good road access, and the view is always a treat.
 Eager Hills features views of the Rockies, Mount Fisher and The Steeples Mountains.

 Drive: 0 km: Drive Cranbrook Street north and take the overpass turnoff to Highway 3/95 toward Fort Steele (left lane).

 3.4 km: Just after the 2 lane passing section begins, notice a large rock bluff on the north side of the highway.

 Turn left (north) at a small road at the base of the rock bluff and drive steeply uphill.
 It's suitable for any car.

 3.5 km: Park in a large clearing just uphill from the highway.

 College of the Rockies Access; The trails begin behind (east) of the college residence building.
 Trails head into the forest and lead to Sylvan Lake (a small shallow pond)